AstarNetwork/dApp-Staking-Workshop/README.md

-# dApp-Staking Chain Extension Workshop
+# dApps-Staking Chain Extension Workshop
 This repository contains two ink! example contract that was shown on the Workshop of Polkadot North America Hackathon

 ### Example 1: Use custom environment & ink! macros